-TO BE HELD MARCH 11, 2020
+TO BE HELD MARCH 9, 2022

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Bassett Furniture Industries, Incorporated (the "Company"), will be held at the Bassett Train Station Event Center in Bassett, Virginia, on Wednesday, March 11, 2020, at 10:00 a.m., local time, for the purpose of considering and acting upon the following:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Bassett Furniture Industries, Incorporated (the "Company"), will be held at the Company's headquarters in Bassett, Virginia on Wednesday, March 9, 2022, at 10:00 a.m., local time (the "Annual Meeting").

+The Annual Meeting will be held for the purpose of considering and acting upon the following:

-- 1. The election of seven Directors. - 2.
-A proposal to ratify the selection of Ernst & Young LLP as its independent registered public accounting firm for the fiscal year ending November 28, 2020. - 3.
+- 1. To elect each of the eight director nominees named in this proxy statement for a one-year term or until his or her successor is duly elected and qualified. - 2.
+A proposal to ratify the selection of Ernst & Young LLP as its independent registered public accounting firm for the fiscal year ending November 26, 2022. - 3.
 To consider and act on an advisory vote regarding the approval of compensation paid to certain executive officers ("say-on-pay"). - 4.
 Any and all other matters that may properly come before the meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on January 22, 2020 as the record date for determining the stockholders entitled to notice of and to vote at the meeting and any adjournment thereof, and only holders of Common Stock of the Company of record at such date will be entitled to notice of or to vote at the meeting.
+The Board of Directors has fixed the close of business on January 19, 2022 as the record date for determining the stockholders entitled to notice of and to vote at the meeting and any adjournment thereof, and only holders of Common Stock of the Company of record at such date will be entitled to notice of or to vote at the meeting.